Raw Sewage Pumping: How To Select The Right Sewage Pump

 Different styles of pumps are applied to the pumping of raw sewage, with the most common being the submersible pump.
 There are numerous brands and several good quality manufacturers, but all have basically the same set-up.
 They are suspended [lowered and raised] by rated lifting chains, and are set on guide rails to enable them to engage with a permanently installed discharge bend inside the wet well.

-This style of sewage pump has been the industry standard for several decades, but as the cost of implementing safety systems and controls increase, some may look for more sustainable long term solutions.
+The submersible style of sewage pump (shown below) has been the industry standard for several decades.
+As the cost of implementing safety systems and controls increase, considerations for more sustainable long term solutions that offer not only more reliable pumping capabilities with longer lasting parts, but additionally much safer to trouble shoot and maintain.

 Standard centrifugal pumps can also be used, but these tend to only be in the very large stations.